Ayokanmi-Adejola/NFT-Preview-Card/README.md

 - [MDN Web Docs](https://developer.mozilla.org/en-US/) - Comprehensive reference for HTML, CSS, and JavaScript.
 - [CSS-Tricks](https://css-tricks.com/) - Great articles and guides for CSS techniques.

-## Acknowledgments

-Thanks to Frontend Mentor for providing this challenge and to the Frontend Mentor community for their support and feedback.